What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - If you can, try to buy it outright.

-- If this option is not viable, negotiate with your lender and try to work out a new installment plan with the longer term but lower monthly payments.
+- If this option is not viable, negotiate with your lender and try to work out a new installment plan with a longer term but lower monthly payments.
 If you have been good with keeping up with the payments, they may take your offer.

 - If they will not budge on renegotiation, do not worry.
 There are still ways that can help you keep your coverage and vehicle.
 Check out the Tips on Keeping Your Insurance to see how you can still afford a policy plan.